Data manager

 Are you looking to store more information?

 You can complement typical attributes with aggregates, running aggregates, expressions, and segmentations to store more information about your customers and events.
+You can also store larger volumes of data you plan to use more sparsely in a data storage solution.

 • We recommend using smaller events with repeated event attribute values.
 Try to avoid using serialized JSON as an event attribute which is in a form of a long and unique text.
-A good example of a repeated attribute value is an item type or a common URL!
+A good example of a repeated attribute value is an item type or a common URL.

 Our system is designed for fast processing and copes well with many small-sized events.
-To make the best use of it, limit the size of your tracked events!
+To make the best use of it, limit the size of your tracked events.